HOW TO Create an Application Landscape with Views

 Go to the Viewer and watch your visualization.

 Click on an application and see the information bar at the left appear.
 Use the features in this bar to search for items or filter out items on the visualization.
-You can filter any type of data that is in the visualization.
+You can filter any data in the visualization.
 If you enter a word in the search with = behind it, the viewer will generate a clickable list showing the found items for that type of data.

 Depending on how much data is available for attributes, on mouse over on a shape, a Popup dialog is generated.